bcantoni/vagrant-cassandra/2.MultiNode/README.md

 If Vagrant has been installed correctly, you can bring up the 4 VMs with the following:

 ```
-$ vagrant up
+$ ./up-parallel.sh
 ```

-Note: This will bring up each VM in series which could take a while.
-You can also try running the included `up-parallel.sh` script which creates the VMs in series, but then does the provisioning step in parallel.
+Note: This will bring up each VM in series and then provision each in parallel.
+You can also just run `vagrant up` which does everything in series and will be slower.

 When the up command is done, you can check the status of the 4 VMs: